zimicjs/zimic/docs/wiki/api‐zimic‐interceptor‐http.md

 [interceptor server](cli‐zimic‐server) always reject unhandled requests.
 This is because the unhandled requests have already reached the interceptor server, so there would be no way of bypassing them at this point.

-You can override the default logging behavior per interceptor with `onUnhandledRequest` in [`httpInterceptor.create(options)`](#httpinterceptorcreateoptions). `onUnhandledRequest` also accepts a function to dynamically determine which strategy to use for an unhandled request.
+You can override the logging behavior for each interceptor with `onUnhandledRequest` in [`httpInterceptor.create(options)`](#httpinterceptorcreateoptions). `onUnhandledRequest` also accepts a function to dynamically determine which strategy to use for an unhandled request.